Handlebars (Flobots song): Music video

-The next part of the song centers on the casual friend.
-While describing his hobbies and skills, including things he can teach people, he walks along a cracked sidewalk and sees a chalk drawing depicting the first scene of the video, with the bicycling friends represented by stick figures.
-He picks up an apple off of the ground and returns it to its barrel.
+The casual friend describes his hobbies and skills, including things he can teach people, as he walks along a cracked sidewalk and sees a chalk drawing depicting the friends on their bicycles.
 He walks past a street corner that shows a path to the corporate street, unaware of the blood on that street's walls.
-Observing a group of young girls playing jump rope, he picks up his cellphone and sees the corporate friend's face.

-After their conversation, the corporate friend hangs up and walks down the industrial street.
-He lists his accomplishments per the song's lyrics before stopping in front of and looking up at the same tower that appeared in the beginning of the video.
-In the next scene, he is completing a transaction with a man in a board room, after which he holds a meeting with some executives.
-A graph displays profits zigzagging up a board with the corporate logo on it before ending in what resembles a spatter of blood.
-The camera zooms out, revealing that he was inside the tower.
+After he calls his friend on his cellphone, the corporate friend lists his accomplishments in science and business before arriving at the tower.
+He is next seen in the tower rising to become the leader of the corporation.
 He then gives a televised speech behind a podium, while the background changes from a corporate to a political setting with two American flags.
-The casual friend sees it, disappointedly shaking his head.
+The casual friend sees it in a store window, disappointedly shaking his head.

-The world becomes more bleak and oppressive, with security cameras and smokestacks, emblazoned with the corporate logo, spewing toxic fumes into the air.
-A hawk kills a dove, and a fighter jet soars overhead.

-The casual friend begins rallying a crowd of oppressed-looking people.
-A man wearing a bandana sprays an X over a poster displaying a picture of the now-dictator-like friend and the word "LIAR" below that.
-The rebellious friend leads the crowd towards the tower, but a line of heavily armed riot-control officers, with shields displaying a fist and submachine guns, proceeds to kill the entire crowd.
-The bandana-wearing man is killed first by a sniper, following many more deaths.
-The corporate friend looks on horrified as he sees his friend shot dead and lying on the ground.
+As the world descends into a bleak dystopia, the casual friend begins rallying a crowd of oppressed-looking people while the now-dictator-like friend lists everything he can do as a result of his power.
+The rebellious friend leads the crowd towards the tower, but heavily armed riot-control officers proceed to shoot them all dead.
+The dictator friend looks on horrified as he sees his friend's body fall to the ground.
 The video ends with a flashback of the two friends crisscrossing as they ride their bicycles, again without using their handlebars, off into a bright light in the distance.